cbarber-silver/CFG-Zero-star/README.md

 💰 Bonus tip: You can even use pure zero-init (zeroing out the prediction of the first step) as a quick test—if it improves your flow-matching model a lot, it might not be fully trained yet.

+**🧪 Usage Tip: Use both optimized-scale and zero-init together.
+Adjust the zero-init steps based on total inference steps — 4% is generally a good starting point.**

 ## 🔥 Update and News
 - [2025.3.28] 🔥 Wan2.1-14B T2V is now supported!
 (Note: The default setting has been updated to zero out 4% of total steps for this scenario.)
 - [2025.3.27] 📙 Supported by [ComfyUI-KJNodes](https://github.com/kijai/ComfyUI-KJNodes) now!